-Everyone wants to have perfect kids, or, everyone wants to teach their kids lessons that help them to turn out right.
+Everyone wants to have perfect kids, or, everyone wants to teach their kids lessons that help them to turn out right and free of insecurities.
 While the worried or concerned parent might wish to consult expert advice, it might be advised that making a strict list of things to teach your kids could lead you to raise your kids in too rigid a manner; something which could stunt the relationship with your children which must be nurtured on a day to day basis rather than enforced with an iron fist.
-Keeping this in mind, here are 3 lessons to teach, or perhaps examples to set, for your children based around loose guidelines that won’t force you to be too inflexible in their administration.
+Keeping this in mind, here are 3 lessons to teach, or perhaps examples to set, for your children based around loose guidelines that won't force you to be too inflexible in their administration.

 Before we go on, it is worth mentioning that these "lessons" are meant to be conveyed to the child automatically, not administered in some sort of forced pedagogic context like a school.
 For example; the parent must practice what they preach.
 As parents, we cannot teach our children to be honest through some sort of technical exercise or story containing a moral, only to afterwards or in the meantime behave in a dishonest way in everyday life.
 In other words, the only lessons that the child is really going to pick up is one that's manifest in day-to-day life; a kind of lesson that no pedagogic technique can overcome.
 Kids, especially (or perhaps only) when they are very young, idolize their parents and desire to emulate them.
 Therefore, there is no better way for parents to teach the "lesson" of honesty to their children than to simply be honest with them and in front of them.